libffcv/ffcv/docs/making_dataloaders.rst

 More information
 ''''''''''''''''

-For information on available transforms and the :class:`ffcv.loader.Loader` class, see :ref:`API Reference`.
+For information on available transforms and the :class:`~ffcv.loader.Loader` class, see our :ref:`API Reference`.

 For examples of constructing loaders and using them, see the tutorials :ref:`Training CIFAR-10 in 36 seconds on a single A100` and :ref:`Large-Scale Linear Regression`.